antorsae/CarND-MPC-Project/README.md

 ### State

-Our car is simplitically modeled with the following state:
+Our car is simplistically modeled with the following state:

 state = {x, y, ψ, v}